GodMod/godmod.github.io/pages/oauthprovider/oauthprovider_tokenapi.md

 The Token-Endpoint exchanges the authorisation code into an user's access token.

+## URL
+You can get the URL for the Token-Endpoint when editing the OAuth-Client.

 ## Request Format

 Only `POST` requests should be used for accessing this endpoint.
 Also, this endpoint accepts a content type of `application/x-www-form-urlencoded` only.